 Meera Raghavan (a teacher trainer from Bengaluru, India) used the right-angled triangles prompt when she ran workshops with teachers in Aurangabad, Mumbai and Hassan.
 Previously, Meera had described Inquiry Maths as "what math teaching should be like!"
 She reports that the prompt was "a big hit with teachers" and, in particular, they were very interested in the way it "connects so many concepts."
 The picture (above) shows one of the teachers in the Aurangabad workshop jotting down questions about the prompt.

+The picture shows the observations and questions of Helen Hindle’s year 10 class about the prompt.
 The class decided to form groups that would follow different inquiry pathways.
 Each group recorded its findings on A3 paper (see examples below), before making a presentation to the class at the end of the second one-hour lesson.
 The class concluded that:

 Using Pythagoras' Theorem, the lengths of the sides of the 100th triangle are 201, 301, and 361.94 (accurate to 2 decimal places).

 Using the tangent ratio, the angles are not the same in the triangles; they are not similar triangles.